SVG to JPG Converter

 Cons:

-• Loss of Transparency: The alpha channel is discarded.
-Transparent backgrounds become solid blocks of color.
+• Loss of Transparency: The alpha channel is destroyed.
+Transparent backgrounds become solid white.

-• Loss of Metadata and Structure: CSS styling, embedded scripts, and text elements within the .SVG are permanently destroyed.
+• Loss of Metadata and Structure: CSS styling, embedded fonts, and interactive JavaScript within the .SVG are permanently removed.

 Conversion Difficulties & Why Convert.Guru